NotNite/Cyberhead/README.md

 Bomb Rush Cyberfunk proof of concept VR mod.

 > [!WARNING]
 > This mod is a proof of concept with lots of bugs.
 It will be laggy, behave strangely, and will break things.
-Once I iron everything out, I'll upload it to Thunderstore.
+It is not finished, and by using it, you accept there will be weird oddities.

+It is suggested to use this mod on a post-game save file (you backed it up, right?).

+## Known bugs

+- Head is not visible in cutscenes
+  - I call it "Faux Mode"
+- Menus, cutscenes, and graffiti do not work
+  - Use the desktop or [QuickLaunch](https://thunderstore.io/c/bomb-rush-cyberfunk/p/LazyDuchess/QuickLaunch/) to get into game
+- Flatscreen mode (talking to NPCs or switching outfits) is very buggy
+- Swirl shader renders weirdly in VR
+- Hand IK is weird in cutscenes and while dancing

+If you encounter any more issues, please report them on GitHub!

 ## What works

 - Looking around
-- Moving around (somewhat)
+- Moving around
-  - Teleports are janky and you may clip out of bounds when changing levels
+  - You may clip out of bounds when changing levels
-- Some controller input
+- Some controller input (inputs are a WIP and guaranteed to change)
   - Move around (left stick)
   - Snap turn (right stick)
   - Jump (right controller primary)